mdr0id/zcash/doc/source/rtd_pages/rtd_docs/user_guide.rst

 As Zcash is an extension of bitcoin, zcash-cli supports all commands that are part of the Bitcoin Core API (as of version 0.11.2), https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list

-For a full list of new commands that are not part of bitcoin API (mostly addressing operations on z-addrs) see https://github.com/zcash/zcash/blob/master/doc/payment-api.md
+For a full list of new commands that are not part of bitcoin API (mostly addressing operations on z-addrs) see :ref:`payment_api`

 To list all zcash commands: